oliverMio/ISDM-Project/ISDM Report.md

 2. Attributes that are self identified by the RM and customer, that establish the RM's personal understanding of their skill set, and the customer's personal requirements in a relationship manager.

 Unfortunately these values are static, modifiable only through manual changes.
 It will therefore require a more dynamic process afterwards to ensure the relevancy of the data.
 This could be achieved via a dynamic system: a process that evaluates the interactions RM's have with the customers based on the outcome - did the customer buy a product?
 Did they send a complaint?
 And uses this information to create a portfolio for each RM and customer with information about positive and negative outcomes.
 This portfolio can link RM's and customers with each other based on the previous experiences they had with similar RM's or customers.

 ---

+## POV Statements

+### As a customer...:

+- I prefer to speak with an RM that understands and has a lot of knowledge about the destination I want to travel to
+- I prefer to spend as little amount of time as possible waiting on the phone
+- I would prefer to speak my native language with the RM
+- I need my details to be saved securely to speed up the booking process next time
+- I prefer to speak to an RM that I know

+### As a Relationship Manager...:

+- I want to speak to returning customer as much as possible since I have built rapport with them
+- I want to speak to customers who are interested in destinations that I am very knowledgeable about
+- I don't like having to redirect customers to other RMs if I can't answer their questions
+- I would prefer to view a quick summary of a customer before speaking to them
+- The ability to edit a customer's profile after speaking with them would be ideal

+## How We Might Statements

+- How might we assign customers to the most suited RM?
+- How might we minimize customer waiting time?
+- How might we ensure customer & RM details are secure?
+- How might we prioritize returning customer?
+- How might we allow RMs to view and edit customer profiles?

+---